 Lyrics © Warner/Chappell Music, Inc.

-Barely able to keep it together, they finished the instrumental conclusion.
-It felt like mechanical playing.
-They all collapsed at the end, including Father John.
-As the youngsters softly sobbed, Father John picked up an acoustic guitar and started in with Leonard Cohen’s ‘Hallelujah.’
-He played strongly, roughly strumming the chords.
+Barely able to keep it together, they finish the instrumental conclusion.
+It sounds almost mechanica.
+They all collapse at the end, including Father John.
+As the youngsters softly sob, Father John picks up an acoustic guitar and starts in with Leonard Cohen’s ‘Hallelujah.’
+He plays strongly, roughly strumming the chords.

 ‘I heard there was a secret chord